apache/iceberg/docs/spark-getting-started.md

 Spark is currently the most feature-rich compute engine for Iceberg operations.
 We recommend you to get started with Spark to understand Iceberg concepts and features with examples.
-You can also view documentations of using Iceberg with other compute engine.
+You can also view documentations of using Iceberg with other compute engine under the [Multi-Engine Support](https://iceberg.apache.org/multi-engine-support) page.

 ## Using Iceberg in Spark 3